East Caicos has several impressive cave systems. This cave was mined for bat guano.

-There’s not much recorded history about East Caicos before the 1800s, but it is known that Taino natives lived on East Caicos, and actually according to research by famed early 20th century explorer and anthropologist Theodore de Booy, Middle Caicos and East Caicos had the largest Lucayan populations in the entire Bahamas –Turks and Caicos archipelago.
+There’s not much recorded history about East Caicos before the 1800s, but it is known that Taino natives (also known as Lucayans) lived on East Caicos, and actually according to research by famed early 20th century explorer and anthropologist Theodore de Booy, Middle Caicos and East Caicos had the largest Taino indian populations in the entire Bahamas –Turks and Caicos archipelago.

 The famous Spanish slave-ship Trouvadore sank in the treacherous reefs off the northern coast of East Caicos.